wineasio/wineasio-old-docs/README.md

 ## Enjoy!

 # Help Wanted
 If you'd like to take a stab at creating a better **WineASIO logo** for this site, then by all means, have at it!
-The current logo is admittedly a 5-minute dog's breakfast.
+The current logo is admittedly a 5-minute dog's breakfast in 500x500 pixels.

 ---
 _"No deadlines, man.
 You get the software, bug-fixes, and updates when they_ arrive.  _The Dude abides."_